EMBRYOPSIDA Pirani & Prado

 DIOSCOREACEAE R. Brown, nom. cons. - Back to Dioscoreales

-Plant rhizomatous; lianes or vines, climbing by twining; (saponins 0), norditerpenes, flavonols +; in the stem small common and larger cauline bundles alternating, vascular bundles in two circles [not Trichopus], phloem internal to metaxylem; vessels in cauline bundles interrupted at nodes by tracheids, sieve tubes similarly interrupted; vessel elements with scalariform perforation plates, in petiole but not blade; stomatal ontogeny irregular; hairs glandular; (prophylls lateral); leaf ?insertion, with petiole and blade, blade vernation conduplicate, fine venation reticulate, (vein endings free), petiole pulvinate at both ends, leaf base not sheathing; inflorescences axillary; microsporogenesis simultaneous [tetrads tetrahedral]; carpels plicate, filled with secretion [Stenomeris, Trichopus?], compitum +, stigma wet; ovules with bi(endo-)stomal micropyle, (outer integument ³3 cells across); seeds winged; endotestal cells elongated, thick-walled, with crystals (0), exotegmen thickened; embryo broad, cotyledon ± lateral.
+Plant rhizomatous; lianes or vines, climbing by twining; (saponins 0), norditerpenes, flavonols +; in the stem small common and larger cauline bundles alternating, vascular bundles in two rings, phloem internal to metaxylem; vessels in cauline bundles interrupted at nodes by tracheids, sieve tubes similarly interrupted, vessel elements with scalariform perforation plates, in petiole but not blade; stomatal ontogeny irregular; hairs glandular; (prophylls lateral); leaves ?spiral, with pseudopetiole and blade, blade cordate, venation palmate, fine venation reticulate, (vein endings free), vernation conduplicate, petiole pulvinate at both ends, leaf base not sheathing; inflorescences axillary; microsporogenesis simultaneous [tetrads tetrahedral]; carpels plicate, filled with secretion [Stenomeris, Trichopus?], compitum +, stigma wet; ovules with bi(endo-)stomal micropyle, (outer integument ³3 cells across); seeds winged; endotestal cells elongated, thick-walled, with crystals (0), exotegmen thickened; embryo broad, cotyledon ± lateral; x = 8 (?7, ?14), nuclear genome [1 C] = (0.022-)0.093(-38.176) pg.

 4[list]/870.
 Largely tropical.
 Three groups below.